About

 A concise CV-style overview of current profile, research themes, and academic links.

-Anthony Bosco is currently a postdoctoral researcher at Cerfacs in Toulouse, France, working in applied mathematics and computational fluid dynamics.
+I am currently a postdoctoral researcher at Cerfacs in Toulouse, France, working in applied mathematics and computational fluid dynamics.

 Quick access